 Careful reading of all submissions takes time, but Barking Rain Press will endeavor to respond to all submissions within four (4) weeks.
 If, after four weeks, you have not received a response, please make an inquiry using the Contact form.

 Barking Rain Press requires an exclusive evaluation period; we do NOT accept submissions that have been submitted to other publishers during our evaluation period.
-Barking Rain Press strives to reply within four weeks to a query or submission, which is a common courtesy we extend to every author in recognition of their desire to secure a publishing contract.
+Barking Rain Press strives to reply within six weeks to a query or submission, which is a common courtesy we extend to every author in recognition of their desire to secure a publishing contract.

-It is a waste of our valuable time to read and evaluate a submission, only to hear, “Thank you, but I have already signed with another publisher.”
+It is a waste of valuable time to read and evaluate a submission, only to hear, “Thank you, but I have already signed with another publisher.”
 Therefore, if this should happen, please understand that Barking Rain Press will be unable to consider any future manuscripts you may wish to submit.

 While it is understandable that every author would prefer to receive a personalized response regarding their submissions, as a small publisher that only releases 10-12 books a year, Barking Rain Press simply does not have the time to respond personally to each and every submission — nor are we alone: